OrchardCMS/OrchardCore/src/docs/resources/README.md

 - [Branding](branding): Get some official assets and share about the project philosophy.
 - [Libraries](libraries): List of external libraries and licenses used in Orchard Core.
 - [Owners](owners): List of the main contributors and their contribution areas.
-- [Workshops](workshops): Training sessions developped by our contributors.
+- [Workshops](workshops): Training sessions developed by our contributors.

 ## Newsletter